asangvnit/sysprog-workshop/perf-demo/README.md

 [ perf record: Captured and wrote 0.024 MB perf.data (18 samples) ]
 ```

 This produces a file `perf.data` in the current directory as shown above.
 There are multiple ways to analyze the output.
-Simples is
+Simplest is to use `perf report` command as follows:

 ```sh
 $ sudo perf report -g --stdio